 - 1 Tsp Smoked Chipotle Chilli Powder

-- 300g Black Turtle Beans (soaked overnight if needed)
+- 300g Black Turtle Beans (soaked overnight if needed) or just black beans

 - 3 Sweet Potatoes peeled and cubed